alyssahorrocks/pizzaPieJS/README.md

 # Pizza!Pizza!

-This project is a code review created for practice with JavaScript.
+This project is a code review created for practice with JavaScript and jQuery.
 It gives the user the ability to "order" pizzas and return the cost of various pizzas with various toppings.

 ## Prerequisites